Reverse Engineering Approach to Quantum Electrodynamics: Discussion

-Our analysis of QED has been based on the lowest order of the perturbation series.
-Higher orders are obtained by iterating the lowest order.
-Because of this, higher orders are mathematically completely determined by the lowest order.
-Therefore, all what has been said about the lowest order applies similarly to higher orders.

-We may replace the traditional illustration of the perturbation algorithm (in terms of continuous creation and annihilation of virtual particles from the vacuum), by a new one: {\it Electromagnetic interaction results from continuous virtual transitions between separable product states and irreducible two-particle states.} However, we should beware of taking this description, as well as the traditional one, too literally, because both reflect rather (an interpretation of) the mathematical structure of the algorithm than real physical processes.

-I should add some remarks concerning the history of Wyler's formula.
-At that time, when Wyler found this expression, his favourite subject was: ``the various components of the boundaries of complex domains associated with Lie groups" \cite{rg}.
-He observed that an expression, derived from a domain that is related to Maxwell's equations, delivered the numerical value of the fine-structure constant.
-He published his finding in the hope, that ``if he piqued the interest of the physics community, there might be more study of his favorite subject" \cite{rg}.
-Unfortunately, the physics community neither understood his intention nor his mathematics.

-One of the main objections raised was, that Wyler used certain bounded spaces with a radius equal to 1.
-It was argued (Robertson \cite{br}), that ``there is no known reason for setting r = 1", and it was suspected that a different radius would yield a different value for $\alpha$.
-Another point of critics was that Wyler could not clearly specify how the forth-root factor entered the calculation.
+Wyler's work has been of crucial importance for the foregoing analysis, because it has guided the author to valuable mathematical tools that used to be outside the horizon of a theoretical physicist.
+Therefore, some of the objections that in the past were raised against Wyler's mathematics should be commented on.
+A major objection was that Wyler used certain bounded spaces with a radius equal to 1.
+It was argued (Robertson \cite{rob71}), that ``there is no known reason for setting r = 1,'' and it was suspected that a different radius would yield a different value for $\alpha$.
+Another point of criticism was that Wyler could not clearly specify how the fourth-root factor entered his calculation.

-From the derivation above, it should be clear that Wyler's formula does not depend on the radius of the Lie sphere.
-The reason is that $\omega^2$ is defined as the {\it quotient} of two volume elements (cf.\;(\ref{1-8d})) on the surface of the two-particle mass hyperboloid.
+From the derivation of Wyler's formula presented here, it should be clear that it does not depend on the radius of the Lie sphere.
+The reason is that by equation (\ref{1-8d}) the weight factor $\omega^2$ is defined as the quotient of two infinitesimal volume elements on the surface of the two-particle mass hyperboloid.
 Whether we map these volume elements to a Lie sphere with radius 1 or any other radius or do not map it at all, does not have any influence on this quotient.
 Speaking generally, the volumes in Wyler's formula are not the outcome of the mapping onto the Lie sphere, but rather reflect the internal geometrical structure of the homogeneous domain SO(5,2)/(SO(5)$\times$SO(2)), which is independent of any mapping.
+The fourth-root factor has been identified as a trivial conversion factor relating a spherical to a Cartesian volume element.